Let’s get you the best mixer for your podcast sounds.

 Lastly, some reviewers have also stated that while the mixer itself does the job, the product seems to be a bit cheap, and the brackets, along with the purchase, do not quite fit with the mounting screw on the mixer itself.

 Both analog and digital mixers give you instant access to the effects, control, and mixing that you want.
 However, because digital mixers have the capability of programming, you will often find additional features with digital mixers.

-Analog mixers have controls of each channel right on the console.
+Analog mixers have controls for each channel right on the console.
 Digital mixers, on the other hand, may require you to access each channel control through the digital system.
-Accessing each channel means that you cannot see everything at once and have to make several changes simultaneously.
+Accessing each channel means you cannot see everything at once and have to make several changes simultaneously.